Alma W. Thomas: Everything Is Beautiful

 “Despite the flurry of overdue attention, the artist’s long career is still inaccurately reduced to the late paintings from the 1960s and early 1970s,” Walz and Feman said.
 “The Columbus Museum’s rich holdings related to Thomas – a native of Columbus – offer the opportunity to present deeper insights into Thomas’s art and an inspiring look at how to lead a creative life.”

-Alma W. Thomas: Everything is Beautiful is co-organized by The Columbus Museum and the Chrysler Museum of Art.
+Alma W. Thomas: Everything Is Beautiful is co-organized by The Columbus Museum, Georgia, and The Chrysler Museum of Art.

 This exhibition includes travel to the following institutions:

 The Chrysler Museum of Art.
 Summer 2021